clark800/dropbox-restore/README.md

 dropbox-restore
 ===============

-Restore any dropbox folder to a previous state
+Restore any dropbox folder to a previous state.
+If a file did not exist at the specified time, then no action will be taken for that file (files are not deleted automatically).
+To obtain the exact previous state with no newer files, you can first backup and delete the directory before running the script.

 Example
 -------